 - a name

 - a base address

-- a size
+- a size (number of bytes)

-- a target\index (an IntTab)
+- a target_index (an IntTab)

 - a cacheability flag

-The size field is a number of bytes.
-The target\index field identifies the VCI target that contains the corresponding segment, and is used by the interconnect to route a command packet to the proper target.
+The target_index field identifies the VCI target that contains the corresponding segment, and is used by the interconnect to route a command packet to the proper target.
 The cacheability field is used by the VciXcache component to define if the corresponding segment is cacheable.
 All segments defined by the system designer for a given architecture must be non-overlaping.